jburguete/mpcotool/README.md

 MPCOTool can also be used as an external library:

-1. First copy the dynamic library (libmpcotool.so on Unix systems or libmpcotool.dll on Windows systems) to your program directory.
+1. First copy the dynamic libraries (libmpcotool.so and libgenetic.so on Unix systems or libmpcotool.dll and libgenetic.dll on Windows systems) to your program directory.

 2. Include the function header in your source code:
 > extern int mpcotool (int argn, char **argc);

-3. Build the executable file with the linker flags:
+3. Build the executable file with the linker and compiler flags:
-> $ gcc -L. -Wl,-rpath=. -lmpcotool ...
+> $ gcc -L. -Wl,-rpath=. -lmpcotool -lgenetic ...
+> \`pkg-config --cflags --libs gsl glib-2.0 json-glib-1.0 ...\'

 4. Calling to this function is equivalent to command line order (see next chapter USER INSTRUCTIONS):